+- While in the ground

+- Shade for crops

+- Erosion and wind control

+- Boundary demarcation

+- Nitrogen for soil

+- As cut timber

+- Sell it

+- Build structures (roofing, walls)

+- Build furniture

+- Build canoes

+- Fencing /boundary demarcation

+- Branches

+- Burn it for cooking

+- Yam sticks / climbing beans (after branches are 3 years)

+- Participation by core farmers vs. trees only

-• In 2022, 63% of core farmers participated in the tree program.
-43% of the tree program participants are in the core program.
-Right now the trees program is piggybacking on the core program, but the trees program will scale much faster than the core program, so as we enter new regions for trees, this will serve as a way to identify new farmers for the core program.
+- In 2022, 63% of core farmers participated in the tree program.
+43% of tree program participants are in the core program.
+Right now the trees program is piggy backing on the core program, but the trees program will scale much faster than the core program, so as we enter new regions for trees, this will serve as a way to identify new farmers for the core program.

-Coordination with government / Reforestation Partnership
+- Coordination with government / Reforestation Partnership

+- Overview

 - Making progress this year.
-The policy is supportive on 1AF work, especially Ministry of Environment.
-Govt. wants to decrease deforestation and sees the value of 1AF's work.
+Policy is supportive on 1AF work, especially ministry of environment.
+Govt wants to decrease deforestation and sees the value of 1AF's work.

 - Presidential Trees Planting Campaign aims to plant 25m trees has been in place since 2016-17.

-1AF trying to let govt. take credit for some of 1AF trees planted.
+1AF trying to let govt take credit for some of 1AF trees planted.

 - Trying to partner with other NGOs providing other services to farmers (health services, etc.), perhaps can piggyback on their networks.

-- o Reforestation Partnership in Kaliko (1 hour drive from Minnna) Barnabus
+- Reforestation Partnership in Kaliko (1 hour drive from Minnna) Barnabus

 - 1AF has partnered with Nigerian government for tree planting project.

 Goal is for this to serve as a proof of concept, then roll out in other parts of Nigeria.

-- Project involves planting of 800

-mahogany trees (provided for free by

-1AF at approx. \$1 per seedling) on

-government land.
-Farmers are

-allowed to plant crops on a portion of

-the land for free (i.e. free land lease)
+- Project involves planting of 800 mahogany trees (provided for free by 1AF @ approx \$1 per seedling) on government land.
+Farmers are allowed to plant crops on a portion of the land for

-in exchange for providing security for

-the land (against herders) and for

-watering the mahogany trees.
+free (i.e. free land lease) in exchange for providing security for the land (against hearders) and for watering the mahogany trees.

-- Will take 2 years to prove that the trees are growing and able to survive on their own. - Advances goals of government (trying to plant 25m trees) and 1AF (provides farmland for farmers)
+- Will take 2 years to prove that the trees are growing and able to survive on their own. - Advances goals of government (trying to plant 25m trees) and 1AF (provides farm land for farmers)